-Spectrum scarcity is an emerging issue in wireless communications systems due to the increasing demand of broadband services like mobile communications, wireless internet access, IoT applications, among others.
-The migration of analog TV to digital systems (a.k.a.
-TV digital switchover) has come with a release of significant spectrum that can be used to support those additional services.
-Likewise, TV white spaces emerge as spectrum opportunities to be explored too.
-Hence, cognitive radio (CR) looks like a feasible approach to exploit those gaps within the spectrum towards using these scarce resources efficiently.
-The goal of this paper is to show the state of the art around the TV white spaces usage, some of the most important approaches developed to exploit them, the upcoming opportunities and challenges for future research, and a suggestion to improve the current models.
-This paper starts by presenting an overview of the concepts involved in the subject, followed by a description of some actual applications and pilots developed on the field mostly focused in the USA, UK and Colombian cases, then an analysis of the challenges and opportunities are presented and it is closed with some final conclusions.
+Spectrum scarcity is an emerging issue in wireless communication systems due to the increasing demand of broadband services like mobile communications, wireless internet access, IoT applications, among others.
+The migration of analog TV to digital systems (a.k.a. digital TV switchover) has led to the release of a significant spectrum share that can be used to support said additional services.
+Likewise, TV white spaces emerge as spectral opportunities that can also be explored.
+Hence, cognitive radio (CR) presents itself as a feasible approach to efficiently use resources and exploit gaps within the spectrum.
+The goal of this paper is to unveil the state of the art revolving around the usage of TV white spaces, including some of the most important methods developed to exploit such spaces, upcoming opportunities, challenges for future research projects, and suggestions to improve current models.

 cognitive radio; digital switchover; DSA; spectrum sensing; TVWS;